iliuta/PowerTrain/README.md

 - **Bluetooth Connectivity**: scan for, connect to and display data from FTMS-compatible fitness machines (bikes and rowers) using Bluetooth Low Energy (BLE).
 - **Heart rate monitoring**: connect to heart rate monitors (HRMs) via Bluetooth and display real-time heart rate data.
-- **Cadence sensors**: connect to cadence sensors via Bluetooth and display real-time heart cadence data.
+- **Cadence sensors** for indoor bikes: connect to cadence sensors via Bluetooth and display real-time heart cadence data.
+- **Bluetooth autoconnect**: when the application starts it automatically connects to the last known devices (fitness machine or sensors).
 - **Structured Training Sessions**: load and execute interval-based training sessions with support for both simple and grouped intervals.
+Visual progress bar and detailed feedback during workouts, including interval targets and completion status.
 - **Edit your own training sessions**: create and modify training sessions.
 Data stored locally in JSON format.
-- **Session Progress Tracking**: Visual progress bar and detailed feedback during workouts, including interval targets and completion status.
-- **FIT file generation**: When a training session is over, a FIT file is generated in the application private storage and automatically sent to Strava.
+- **Strava upload or FIT file generation**: If connected to Strava, the workout is automatically uploaded at the end of the session.
+If not connected to Strava, a FIT file is generated and stored locally for manual upload later or sharing with other apps.

 For build, test, and usage instructions, see the rest of this README.